akuafif/GTAO_Session_Blocker/README.md

 * Play Grand Theft Auto Online with friends only.
 * Detect other players IP in session, with more details (lastseen, location)
 * Whitelist IP addresses and play with your friends without modder/hackers
-* Auto saves and leave notes your whitelist IP list
+* Auto saves and leave notes for whitelist IP list

 ### Installation
 1. Install [npcap](https://nmap.org/npcap/) for packet sniffing